-Ring Doorbell Installation (Instructions): How To Install Ring Doorbell 2, 3, 4, and Pro
+Ring Doorbell Installation for Versions 2, 3, 4 and Pro

 Installing a Ring doorbell isn’t as intimidating as it sounds.
 Whether you already own one or are considering getting one, I hope my firsthand experience (with the Ring Doorbell 2 in this case, but the setup is more or less the same with other versions) simplifies the installation for you.